jianpingliao1991/steedos.org/docs/metadata/object/field.md

 The field type is text.

-It means how to handle the blank value of a field in steedos.
+It means how to handle the blank value of a field in Steedos.

 The options are zeroes and blanks.